paulo81818/Data-Business-Analysis-Portfolio/README.md

 Hello everyone!
 My name is Pavel, and this is my portfolio.
 I have some background in digital marketing and financial data analysis.

-You can see more information in my CV.
+You can see more information in my [**CV**](https://github.com/paulo81818/Data-Business-Analysis-Portfolio/blob/main/Data%20Analyst%20CV.pdf).

 This repository was created to showcase my skills (Excel, Python, SQL, Power BI, PowerPoint, and others) and my way of analytical thinking.
 ## Contents